oracle/pgql-lang/spec/pgql-1.0-spec.md

 --- | --- | ---
-`COUNT` | counts the number of times the given expression has a bound. | not null `MIN` | takes the minimum of the values for the given expression. | numeric `MAX` | takes the minimum of the values for the given expression. | numeric `SUM` | sums over the values for the given expression. | numeric `AVG` | takes the average of the values for the given | numeric
+`COUNT` | counts the number of times the given expression has a bound. | not null `MIN` | takes the minimum of the values for the given expression. | numeric `MAX` | takes the maximum of the values for the given expression. | numeric `SUM` | sums over the values for the given expression. | numeric `AVG` | takes the average of the values for the given | numeric